 Yes, the Portreeve was the Master all the time.

 Sue: Why is his trap so complicated?
-Why didn’t he just kill the Doctor when he was having a nice lie-down earlier on?
-Why does he always have to make life so complicated for himself?
+Why didn’t he just kill the Doctor when he was having a nice lie-down earlier?
+Why does he always have to complicate things?

 Sue: It’s Adam Ant.

-…and the Master’s plans are brought to a grinding halt.
-The renegade Time Lord escapes in his TARDIS.
+…and the Master’s plans come to a grinding halt.

 Sue: He’s very clever when it comes to making a quick getaway, but he’s completely useless when it comes to just about everything else.

-The projection folds in on itself.
-The Castrovalvans are doomed.
+The projection folds in on itself, which means all the Castrovalvans are doomed.

-Sue: I feel sorry for them, even though they don’t exist.
+Sue: I feel sorry for them, even if they don’t exist.

 Their screams would suggest otherwise.

-Sue: Adric must be the most powerful boy in the universe if he can do all that.
-He’s incredible.
-The fans are just jealous.
+Sue: Adric has to be the most powerful boy in the universe if he can do that.
+The fans who don’t like him are just jealous.

-The Master gets his just deserts when his creations turn against him.
+The Master gets his just deserts as his creations turn against him.

 Sue: He’ll be fine.
-He’s real.
-He won’t disappear.
+He’s real, so he won’t disappear.
 He’ll be back.
-Hopefully with a better actor.
+Hopefully with a better actor next time.